vladimir-v-diaz/demo/README.md

 $ python basic_client.py --repo http://localhost:8001
 ```

-At this point, part of the file1.txt file should have been fetched.
+At this point, part of the "file1.txt" file should have been fetched.
 That is,
-up to 31 bytes of it should have been fetched, and the rest of the maliciously
+up to 31 bytes of it should have been downloaded, and the rest of the maliciously
 appended data ignored.
 If we inspect the logger, we'd disover the following:

 ```Bash